aliasgerovs/aliasgerovs.github.io/content/_index.md

           date_start: '2018-03-01'
           date_end:   '2019-12-01'
           description: |2-
+              - Represented Azerbaijan in Hungary among world countries in World Robot Olympiad with project titled 'Optimizing Road Networks for Automated Vehicles with using Open CV'.
               - Worked on the optimizing traffic light timing for vehicles with using Open CV.
-              - I've adeptly used Python (OpenCV), and build object detection models.
+              - Adeptly used Python (OpenCV), and build object detection models.
               - Participated in cutting edge research in computer vision.
-              - Represented Azerbaijan in Hungary among world countries in World Robot Olympiad with project titled Optimizing Road Networks for Automated Vehicles with using Open CV.

     design:
       columns: '2'